 Output Setting Description/Values Name Enter a unique name for the output.
 This name will be selectable from the list of Outputs when you define a stream.
 Note The Output name is not required.
 Kraken will use the Output URL as the name if none is provided.
-Protocol Select the Protocol type for the output streaming format: • Default (TS over UDP) • To use Haivision's Secure Reliable Transport (SRT) input and output streaming format, select TS over SRT for the protocol.
-For more information, please refer to the SRT Deployment Guide. • RTMP: Select to configure Kraken to output RTMP streams in Bypass mode.
-Note RTMP input and output are not supported in "Transcode" or "Transcode + Passthru" modes.
-URL (Protocol must be "Default" or "RTMP") Type in the URL for the Output, for example, udp:// 239.100.100.100:4900 Examples of supported output formats: • udp://239.100.100.100:4900 = multicast UDP on 239.100.100.100 port 4900 • udp://10.1.10.10:4900 will send unicast UDP to host 10.1.10.10 on port 4900 • tcp://:4045 = unicast TCP delivered on port 4045 • rtmp://10.5.6.7/somepath/endpoint Note Kraken output streams may be UDP unicast or multicast, TCP unicast, or RTMP.
+Protocol Select the Protocol type for the output streaming format: Default (TS over UDP) To use Haivision's Secure Reliable Transport (SRT) input and output streaming format, select TS over SRT for the protocol.
+For more information, please refer to the SRT Deployment Guide.
+RTMP: Select to configure Kraken to output RTMP streams in Bypass mode.
+RTMP input and output are not supported in "Transcode" or "Transcode + Passthru" modes.
+HLS: Select to configure Kraken to output HLS streams in Bypass mode.
+Note HLS output is not supported in "Transcode" or "Transcode + Passthru" modes.
+HLS outputs from Kraken require that the source media contain H.264 encoded video and AAC encoded audio.
+URL (Protocol must be "Default" or "RTMP") Type in the URL for the Output, for example, udp:// 239.100.100.100:4900 udp://239.100.100.100:4900 = multicast UDP on 239.100.100.100 port 4900 • udp://10.1.10.10:4900 will send unicast UDP to host 10.1.10.10 on port 4900 tcp://:4045 = unicast TCP delivered on port 4045 rtmp://10.5.6.7/somepath/endpoint ▲ Note Kraken output streams may be UDP unicast or multicast, TCP unicast, or RTMP.
 However, some limitations have been observed with TCP output to third-party media players.